Historical Development of Computer

 5. Micro Computers

-Herman Hollerith’s machine was developed in the late 19th century by an American called Herman Hollerith.
-This machine was used to process census information in the U.S.A. in 1890.
+Herman Hollerith’s machine was developed in the late 19th century by the American inventor Herman Hollerith.
+This innovative machine, which used punched cards for data processing, was famously used to process the census information in the U.S.A. in 1890, significantly speeding up the process.

-Hollerith formed a company to sell his machine but later merged with other companies to form the popular IBM (International Business Machine) Computer which is the largest computer manufacturing company today.
+Hollerith later formed a company to sell his machines, which eventually merged with other companies to form the renowned IBM (International Business Machines) Corporation, one of the largest and most influential computer manufacturing companies globally today.

-This means Electronic Numerical Integrator And Computer.
-ENIAC was built at the University of Pennsylvania between 1943 and 1945 by two professors John Mauchly and Prosper Eckert.
-ENIAC filled a 20 by 40-foot room, weighed 30 tons, and used more than 18,000 vacuum tubes to generate waste heat like a light bulb and all this heat (174,000 watts of heat) meant that the computer could only be operated in a specially designed room with its heavy-duty air conditioning system.
+3. ENIAC (Electronic Numerical Integrator And Computer): The ENIAC (Electronic Numerical Integrator And Computer) was one of the earliest electronic general-purpose digital computers.
+It was built at the University of Pennsylvania between 1943 and 1945 by engineers John Mauchly and J. Presper Eckert.
+ENIAC was enormous: it filled a 20 by 40-foot (6m x 12m) room, weighed 30 tons, and used more than 18,000 vacuum tubes.
+These tubes generated immense heat (around 174,000 watts), requiring the computer to be operated in a specially designed room with a heavy-duty air conditioning system.

-Other computing devices invented by John Mauchly and Prosper Eckert include;
+Note: Other important computing devices invented by John Mauchly and J. Presper Eckert include:

-Microcomputers became popular in the 1970s and 1980s.
-They are relatively small and low-cost.
-They consist of a CPU, an input unit, an output unit, a storage unit, and the software.
+Microcomputers gained widespread popularity in the 1970s and 1980s.
+They were characterized by their relatively small size and low cost, made possible by the development of the microprocessor (CPU on a single chip).
+A typical microcomputer consists of a Central Processing Unit (CPU), an input unit, an output unit, a storage unit, and software.

-The term home computer or personal computer became popular in the late 1970s and 1980s.
-A personal computer (PC) is a multi-purpose microcomputer whose size, capabilities, and price make it feasible for individual use.
+The terms home computer or personal computer (PC) became popular in the late 1970s and 1980s.
+A personal computer is a multi-purpose microcomputer specifically designed so that its size, capabilities, and price make it feasible for individual use.
+This marked a shift from large, expensive computers used by organizations to machines accessible to individuals for work, education, and entertainment.

 Comments